thefallentoaster/stormy-bloxflip-auto-rain-joiner/README.md

 1) download the latest version of the program
 2) Extract the files to a foler of your choice
 3) run the **"install.bat"** file and it should start running
+4) get an free licence on my discord

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------